'QAnon Shaman' has release denied by judge

 Chansley, also known as Jake Angeli, was captured in photos and videos storming the U.S. Capitol on Jan.
 6 while wearing a horned bearskin headdress and face paint.

 Judge Royce Lamberth said Chansley did not present any new information that had a "material bearing" on whether conditions of his release would assure he doesn’t flee.
-Lamberth had ordered Chansley in March to be held while awaiting trial on six federal charges relating to the incursion, The Arizona Republic reported.
+Lamberth had ordered Chansley in March to be held while awaiting trial on six federal charges relating to the insurrection, The Arizona Republic reported.

 CAPITOL RIOT 6 MONTHS LATER: FBI RELEASES 11 NEW VIDEOS OF WANTED SUSPECTS